muhammadalyy14/FAU-Data-Engineering-Project/README.md

 # Climate Disaster Trends and Risk Correlation Analysis

-The project will leverage two comprehensive datasets to explore the above questions.
+The project leverages two datasets to explore the findings regarding climate.
 The datasets include information on the frequency of climate-related disasters and climate-driven INFORM risk indicators.
 By integrating and analyzing these datasets, the project aims to provide insights into the global trends of climate-related disasters, identify the most affected regions, and evaluate the correlation between disaster severity and risk indicators.

 # Datasources